thugmba/innovationlab/_pages/publications.md

 __Conference papers__

-- Kim, T. B. (2023a, May 27).
+- Kim, T. B. (2023).
 How machine learning disrupts medical research.
 The 2023 International Conference in Management Sciences and Decision Making, Taipei, Taiwan.

-- Kim, T. B. (2023b, June 17).
+- Kim, T. B. (2023).
 Where is Generative AI Headed?
 2023 International Conference on Information Management, Kaohsiung, Taiwan.

 - __*(THE BEST PAPER AWARD)*__ Kim, T. B., & Ho, C.-T. B. (2022, May 28).
 Reality of Virtual Reality Research between 1987 and 2021.
 The 2022 International Conference in Management Sciences and Decision Making, Taipei, Taiwan.